Beautiful and intriguing. If you’re looking for the best bookstores in Australia, we’ve found them.

 Kinokuniya

-Nestled up above in The Galeries along George Street in Sydney’s CBD is Kinokuniya, one of the best bookshops in Sydney.
+Nestled up above in The Galleries along George Street in Sydney’s CBD is Kinokuniya, one of the best bookshops in Sydney.
 The Japanese influence is seen through their vast range of manga comics and selection of Japanese authors, but they also sell a wide variety of stories that span the globe.
 Kinokuniya is just like a Japanese version of Dymocks made for Sydneysiders.

 More info